tjtaylorjr/seedfund/README.md

   <h2>Features</h2>
 </div>

-- Currently the App allows the creation of accounts, projects, and pleding to fund projects in a basic manor.
+- Currently the App allows the creation of accounts, projects, and pleding to fund projects in a basic manner.
 Improvements and additional features to follow.

 ---